robtweed/node-mdbm/README.md

     5
     04 October 2010

-If this is what you get, then you have Node.js successfully communicating with your GT.M Mumps database.
+If this is what you get, then you have Node.js successfully communicating with your GT.M database.

 ## Running node-mdbm